MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/using-sharepoint-to-view-operations-manager-data.md

 * You can use views and dashboards to visualize operational data from different perspectives to make meaningful decisions.
 To understand how to do this, see [Using Views and Dashboards in Operations Manager](using-views-and-dashboards-in-operations-manager.md).

-* To learn how you can use use reports in Operations Manager to view historical operational data, see [Using reports in Operations Manager](using-reports-in-operations-manager.md).
+* To learn how you can use reports in Operations Manager to view historical operational data, see [Using reports in Operations Manager](using-reports-in-operations-manager.md).